cloudmesh-community/book/chapters/graphql/graphql.md

 ## Excersises

 E.GraphQL.1:

+> GIthub provides a good playground for experimenting with GrapohQL.
+> Develop a command in python that lists all repositories of an organization.
+> Expand upon this while listing through options all members of each repository.
+> build your own extension.
+Use docopts or easier just us `cloudmesh sys generate`
+> to create a command `cms git list ORGANIZATION [--users]`

+E.GraphQL.2:

 > The chapter shows you how to develop a GraphQL server with
 > Django.
 Instead of Django we like you to use Flask.
 Develop a